A resource for vision professionals and people with low vision, to help them understand and deal with vision impairment

 One is that, there’s not much we can do about it.
 Remember on the previous page when we talked about something getting in the way of part of our field of vision, we’d deal with that by either moving the thing that was in the way or moving ourselves.
 Your can’t do that with visual field impairment.
 The problem is inside your eye, so when you move, it comes with you.

-You might say that it’s a blessing that it’s a negative scotoma — who would want to be constantly seeing big black areas in your vision, being constantly reminded that you have vision problems?
+You might say that it’s a blessing that it’s a scotoma is negative — who would want to be constantly seeing big black areas in your vision, being constantly reminded that you have vision problems?
 But there can be serious personal safety implications.
-When it’s your general field, you might still have a strong sense that you are seeing everything around you, but in fact completely miss seeing some things, which can mean bumping into or tripping over or falling into them.
+When it’s your general field, you might still have a strong sense that you are seeing everything around you, but in fact completely miss seeing some things (even quite big things), which can mean bumping into or tripping over or falling into them.
+For safety reasons, it would be better to have a positive scotoma so that you always know you can’t rely on seeing in those areas.

 Remember, the macula is only about 2% of your total area of visual field, and your fovea is even smaller that that.
 The remaining 98% can be thought of as your general field, with roughly the outer half of that being considered peripheral vision.